ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+speaking of a person&#x27;s faults, &#x27; , &quot; &#x27;.
+Pray dorrt forgot your own ; . -Remember
+thoso witlv homes of glass : Should
+seldom throw a stone.,.
+If. we havo
+nothing elsa tn do .
+1 But talk of those
+who ein,, , : &#x27;Tis better.we cOmmanee at
+home, - , A»d from that point begin. ,
+We h*ve DO right to jadee » man : Until
+he&#x27;B fairly tried ; 8ho»!d we not like
+his company &#x27;i.
+Wo know the world ia
 wide. &#x27; : , Some, may,have faults-and
 who havo nut tl &#x27;; The old a» wall aa
 young ; . &#x27; Forhapa wo&#x27;may, for auglit